Dreadful heat, humidity to invade South as misery continues

 Heat exhaustion and heat stroke are prime threats during heat waves, according to the federal Centers for Disease Control and Prevention.

 In Kansas, a 2-year-old boy died after he was found alone in a parked car in the afternoon heat Sunday.
 It appears heat played a role in the child's death, Lawrence Police Chief Gregory Burns Jr. said in a statement Monday.
-It was about 88 degrees (31 Celsius) with a heat index of 96 (36 Celsius) in Lawrence at the time, National Weather Service said.
+It was about 88 degrees (31 Celsius) with a heat index of 96 (36 Celsius) in Lawrence at the time, the weather service said.
 The police investigation is continuing.

+In Texas, TXU Energy asked its customers to dial back their thermostats between 2 p.m. and 6 p.m.
+Tuesday due to the extreme heat.
+The Electric Reliability Council of Texas, which oversees parts of the state's power grid, said it set an all-time peak demand record Monday afternoon.

+The Dallas Zoo prepared for large crowds Tuesday during $1 admission day even as forecasters predicted triple-digit temperatures.
+A Dallas Zoo dollar admission day in July drew more than 30,000 visitors, with temperatures in the 90s, zoo spokeswoman Chelsey Norris said.

 In Spartanburg, South Carolina, the Carolina Panthers and Buffalo Bills are practicing together Tuesday and Wednesday before a preseason NFL game in Charlotte, North Carolina.
 Over the weekend, Panthers coach Ron Rivera had some fun with Bills coach Sean McDermott, sending a screenshot of the heat index in Spartanburg, South Carolina.
 It showed 110 degrees (43.3 Celsius) along with an orange emoji face dripping with sweat.